cdhassell/freeseat4wp/README.md

 <h3>INSTALLATION</h3>

-<p>The following assumes that you have installed Wordpress and it is working correctly.</p>
+<p>The following assumes that you have installed Wordpress and it is working correctly.
+A current version of Wordpress is recommended.
+Versions prior to 3.8 have not been tested.</p>

 <ol><li>Just do the usual Wordpress thing - download the tarball and save it somewhere.
 Then go to Plugins - Add New - Upload and upload the file, then install it.
 There is also an optional link to install sample data on the plugins screen.